Frequently Asked Questions

 How do I update my contacts, insurance/billing, living will, etc.?

-Log in to your Patient Online Services account; under "Upcoming visits" select "Update your registration info."
+Log in to your Patient Portal account; under "Upcoming visits" select "Update your registration info."
 Here you will be able to view/update your personal and insurance information, as well as review and sign the Mayo Clinic Authorizations and Services Terms.
 You also may receive an email from your care team asking you to complete online patient forms or questionnaires before an upcoming appointment.
 Be sure to complete and submit these when you receive the notice.

 What is a nurse wellness exam?The annual wellness visit helps patients maintain their health, identify any health risks and create goals for a healthy lifestyle.
 Individuals who are at least 66 years old and have been on Medicare Part B for at least one year qualify for an annual wellness visit.
 During the visit, a registered nurse performs required health screenings (e.g. fall risk, depression, hearing/vision, etc.), reviews preventive health needs and helps the patient make a plan for meeting their health and wellness needs.
 The visit does not include a routine physical checkup.
 If the registered nurse identifies a health problem during this visit, they may recommend a separate medical visit with the primary care provider.